-The Dow Jones Industrial Average (DJIA) plummeted more than a 1000 points in the first six minutes of trading.
-It recovered to close down 588.47 points, or 3.6%, at 15,871.28.
-This was the lowest level since February 2014.
-The carnage was similar world wide.
-The Canadian S&P/TSX 60 was down 3.1%, Nikkei, Japan was off 4.4%, and Shanghai, China dropped 9.3%.
+Fear and panic consumed Wall Street early this morning giving rise to programmed selling—sales generated automatically when certain pre-set stock prices were reached.
+Bargain hunters intervened and stopped the onslaught from continuing, and the market recovered some of the losses.
+The Dow Jones Industrial Average (DJIA), plunged more than a 1000 points in the first six minutes of trading today.
+It recovered to close down 588.47 points, or 3.6%, at 15,871.28—the lowest level since February 2014.
+The carnage was similar world wide: the Canadian S&P/TSX 60 was down 3.1%, Nikkei, Japan was off 4.4%, and Shanghai, China dropped 9.3%.

 What does it mean to seek first His kingdom?
 Apostle Paul and other disciples are perfect examples.
 More recent individuals include Corrie Tenn Boom and George Müller.
 Sadly, we do not grasp the essence of the life of a follower of Jesus because we focus on us and our entitlements.
 Besides, TV evangelists present God as a celestial slot machine from whom we demand comforts.
 When we don’t get them, these charlatans blame a lack faith.
 Meanwhile, their followers support their wealthy lifestyles.

 There was a time when Christian bookstores were prominent in the community and seen as a relevant resource for churches and Christians.
 However, like so many other businesses, times and consumer demands changed and most Christian bookstores did not adapt.
 In fact, many failed.
 They struggled with returns on investment, and they often did not implement effective marketing strategies.